Thursday, April 18, 2024

 Nine stock (50%) are showing as cheap by historical median dividend yield.
 They are Algoma Central Corporation (TSX-ALC, OTC-AGMJF), Canadian National Railway (TSX-CNR, NYSE-CNI), GFL Environmental Inc (TSX-GFL, NYSE-GFL), McCoy Global Inc (TSX-MCB, OTC-MCCRF), Pason Systems Inc (TSX-PSI, OTC-PSYTF), Pulse Seismic Inc. (TSX-PSD, OTC-PLSDF), Titanium Transportation Group Inc (TSX-TTR, OTC-TTTGF), Transcontinental Inc (TSX-TCL.A, OTC-TCLAF), and Trican Well Service Ltd (TSX-TCW, OTC-TOLWF).
 There is no change from last month.

 I follow 10 Material stocks.
 No stock (0%) is showing as cheap by the historically high dividend yield.
-Agnico Eagle Mines Ltd (TSX-AEM, NYSE-AEM) has been removed from this list.

 I follow 10 Real Estate stocks.
 No stocks (0%) are showing as cheap by historically high dividend yield.
 There is no change from last month.

 Eight stocks (80%) are showing as cheap by historical median dividend yield.
 They are Allied Properties REIT (TSX-AP.UN, OTC-APYRF), Artis REIT (TSX-AX.UN, OTC-ARESF), Choice Properties REIT (TSX-CHP.UN, OTC-PPRQF), First Capital REIT (TSX-FCR.UN, OTC-FCXXF), Granite REIT (TSX-GRT.UN, NYSE-GRP.U), H & R REIT (TSX-HR.UN, OTC-HRUFF), Melcor Developments Inc. (TSX-MRD, OTC-MODVF), and SmartCentres REIT (TSX-SRU.UN, OTC-CWYUF).
-Choice Properties REIT (TSX-CHP.UN, OTC-PPRQF) and H & R REIT (TSX-HR.UN, OTC-HRUFF) have been added to this list.
+There is no change from last month.

 I follow 4 of the Telecom Service stocks.
-Two of the stocks (50%) are showing as cheap by historically high dividend yield.
-They are BCE (TSX-BCE, NYSE-BCE) and Quebecor Inc (TSX-QBR.B, OTC-QBCRF).
-There is no change from last month.
+Three of the stocks (75%) are showing as cheap by historically high dividend yield.
+They are BCE (TSX-BCE, NYSE-BCE), Quebecor Inc (TSX-QBR.B, OTC-QBCRF), and Telus Corp (TSX-T, NYSE-TU).
+Telus Corp (TSX-T, NYSE-TU) has been added to this list.

 Four stocks (100%) are showing cheap by historical median dividend yield.
 These stocks are BCE (TSX-BCE, NYSE-BCE), Cogeco Communications Inc (TSX-CCA, OTC-CGEAF), Quebecor Inc (TSX-QBR.B, OTC-QBCRF) and Telus Corp (TSX-T, NYSE-TU).
 There is no change from last month.

 I follow 9 Tech stocks.
-Nuvei Corp (TSX-NVEI, NASDAQ-NVEI) has been added to my tech list as I am now following this stock.
-One stock (11%) is showing as cheap by historical high dividend yield and it is Nuvei Corp (TSX-NVEI, NASDAQ-NVEI).
-Nuvei Corp (TSX-NVEI, NASDAQ-NVEI) has been added to this list.
+One stock (11%) is showing as cheap by historical high dividend yield and it is Enghouse Systems Limited (TSX-ENGH, OTC-EGHSF).
+Nuvei Corp (TSX-NVEI, NASDAQ-NVEI) has been deleted from this list and Enghouse Systems Limited (TSX-ENGH, OTC-EGHSF) has been added to this list.

 Four stock (44%) are showing cheap by historical median dividend yield.
 They are Enghouse Systems Limited (TSX-ENGH, OTC-EGHSF), Evertz Technologies (TSX-ET, OTC-EVTZF), Nuvei Corp (TSX-NVEI, NASDAQ-NVEI), and Sylogist Ltd (TSXV-SYZ, OTC-SYZLF).
-Nuvei Corp (TSX-NVEI, NASDAQ-NVEI) has been added to this list.
+There is no change from last month.

 I follow 7 of the Infrastructure Type stocks.
-One of the stocks (13%) is showing as cheap by historical high dividend yield.
-It is TC Energy Corp (TSX-TRP, NYSE-TRP).
-There is no change from last month.
+No stock (0%) is showing as cheap by historical high dividend yield.
+TC Energy Corp (TSX-TRP, NYSE-TRP) has been removed from this list.

 Three stocks (43%) are showing cheap by historical median dividend yield.
 They are Capital Power Corp (TSX-CPX, OTC-CPRHF), Enbridge Inc. (TSX-ENB, NYSE-ENB), and TC Energy Corp (TSX-TRP, NYSE-TRP).
-Keyera Corp (TSX-KEY, OTC-KEYUF) has been removed from this list.
+There is no change from last month.

 I follow 9 of the Power Type utility companies.
 One stock (13%) is showing as cheap by historical high dividend yield.
 It is ATCO Ltd (TSX-ACO.X, OTC-ACLLF).
 There is no change from last month.